-- 5.5.
+- 5.4.
 'Harm' in relation to the water environment, has the same meaning as in section 20(6) of the Water Environment and Water Services (Scotland) Act 2003.
-'Pollution' in relation to the water environment, means the direct or indirect introduction as a result of human activity, of substances into the water environment, or any part of it, which may give rise to harm. - 5.6.
+'Pollution' in relation to the water environment, means the direct or indirect introduction as a result of human activity, of substances into the water environment, or any part of it, which may give rise to harm. - 5.5.
 Under Part IIA, failure to remediate land to a standard that removes the significant risks to all receptors is likely to result in formal action being taken post-development, at the expense of those persons deemed 'appropriate' at the time, as defined by the Act.
 Section 78F(2) of the Environmental Protection Act 1990 defines 'appropriate persons' as those who have caused or knowingly permitted a pollutant to be in, or under the land.
-As such, they may be liable for the remediation of the site if it is subsequently determined as contaminated land by the Local Authority.
-However, there are also circumstances under which the current owner or occupier of the contaminated land in question is an appropriate person. - 5.7.
-Part IIA is further established in Scotland by the Contaminated Land (Scotland) Regulations 2000 (SSI 2000/178), as amended and the Scottish Government's Statutory Guidance: Edition 2 provides the detailed framework for the definition, identification and remediation of contaminated land. - 5.8.
-The Part IIA regime is underpinned by the core principles of the 'polluter pays' and a 'suitable for use approach'.
-Whilst local authorities are the primary regulator for the contaminated land regime, the Scottish Environment Protection Agency (SEPA) also have certain responsibilities within the scope of this legislation to regulate activities and assist in the management and remediation of contaminated land see sections below for further details.
+As such, they may be liable for the remediation of the site if it is subsequently determined as contaminated land by the local authority.
+However, there are also circumstances under which the current owner or occupier of the contaminated land in question is an appropriate person. - 5.6.
+Part IIA is further established in Scotland by the Contaminated Land (Scotland) Regulations 2000 (SSI 2000/178), as amended and the Scottish Government's Statutory Guidance: Edition 2 provides the detailed framework for the definition, identification and remediation of contaminated land. - 5.7.
+Whilst local authorities are the primary regulator for the contaminated land regime, the Scottish Environment Protection Agency (SEPA) also have certain responsibilities within the scope of this legislation to provide advice to local authorities on the significance of pollution of the water environment at land being assessed under Part IIA, to regulate sites identified as Special Sites under Part IIA, and to report to Scottish Ministers on the state of contaminated land when requested.
+SEPA regulates activities certain aspects of contaminated land remediation and more details can be found in SEPA's Land Remediation & Waste Management Guidelines.